guettli/second-central-list-effect/README.md

 If you choose the shiny new tool: Now you loose one very important aspect.

 Now there are two central lists.
-This is a contraction.
+This is a contradiction.

 Now information is scattered and things get worse, although it feels good today.
+Employees need to look up in two systems: the old one and the new one.
+You think the old system won't be used anymore if the new system arrives?
+If you don't have a clear strategy here, you will have some hardliners in your company which refuse to use the new systems.
+Don't be surprised that there are hardliners who want to keep the old systems.
+It is likely that during the euphoria phase you just not heard their opinion.
+You only heard the "hurray" from the over-motivated group.

 Of course, the above text simplifies a lot of things and usually there are good reasons for new systems.
-They have new features and simpler user experience.
+They have often new features and a simpler user experience.

 I know this sounds disrespectful, nevertheless, I will use this word: Childish.
 I have seen this childish joy about new systems several times.
-And then some years later the once shiny new thing is a bloated beast which contains a lot of (today) irrelevant information.
+And then some years later, the once shiny new thing is a bloated beast which contains a lot of (today) irrelevant information.

 That's live.